Orthmox/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute script adds execute permission to the owner of the file hello 6-multiple_permissions script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
-7-everybody script adds execution permission to the owner, the group owner and the other users, to the file hello
+7-everybody script adds execution permission to the owner, the group owner and the other users, to the file hello 8-James_Bond script removes all permissions from the owner and group owner and gives full permission to other users of the file hello